Amyotrophic lateral sclerosis

 Amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig disease or Charcot disease is the most common form of motor neuron disease 1,4, resulting in progressive weakness and eventual death.

 ALS typically is diagnosed in middle age.
 There is a recognised male predilection 1.
-The majority of cases are sporadic although a small proportion of cases are are thought to carry an autosomal dominant mutation on chromosome 21.
+The majority of cases are sporadic although a small proportion of cases are thought to carry an autosomal dominant mutation on chromosome 21.

 Both upper and lower motor neurons are affected with decreased motor strength and with wasting of the muscles of the face, limbs and diaphragm.
 There is progressive loss of motor strength, with preservation of intellectual and sensory function.